 Apart from those exceptions – judicial (and other executive) appointments and whatever can be made the subject of budget reconciliation – the filibuster remains to stifle all Senate business.

 This seems insane to those of us accustomed to the Westminster parliamentary model as implemented here in Canada, where majority governments, wielding the rules on closure, can do as they frigging well please and minority be damned, but the elimination of the filibuster for judicial appointments shows why so many Senate legislators feel getting rid of it more generally would be a potentially terrible two-edged sword.
 The Democrats were horrified when it blew up in their faces, allowing Mitch and the GOP to remake the judiciary, including by stacking the Supreme Court.
 There was a time when that wouldn’t have been possible.
 Those were the days!
-Now that the Democrats are back in the majority, Mitch is the one who’s upset, knowing that the Dems can fill vacancies, should they arise, and there’s nothing he can do about it, at least until he reclaims the majority in 2022 (he saw this coming though, which was why he was in such a monomaniacal froth to fill the bench at every level with youngsters from the Federalist Society roster of reliable GOP stooges, rendering the Democrats’ reacquisition of power far less consequential).
+Now that the Democrats are back in the majority, Mitch is the one who’s upset, knowing that the Dems can fill vacancies, should they arise, and there’s nothing he can do about it, at least until he reclaims the majority in 2022 (he saw this coming though, which was why he was in such a monomaniacal froth to fill the bench at every level with youngsters from the Federalist Society roster of reliable GOP stooges, hoping to render the Democrats’ reacquisition of power less consequential).
 Do away with the filibuster, and it’s great when you’re in the majority, Hell on Earth when you aren’t.
 Enthusiasm for simple majority rule thus depends upon which prospect seems more likely.

 Of course, Hamilton and his buddies would reply that hell yes, it sucks to be in the minority, it’s supposed to suck, because elections are supposed to have consequences, right?
 In a country as evenly divided as America, with any Senate majority likely to fall below the 60 vote threshold, minority veto is a partisan safety net that all but renders the popular will irrelevant, even when all the other constitutional barriers to simple majority rule are cleared.**